Here it is, my 100th opera review!

 PLOT: Domremy, Chinon, Paris, Rouen, and a forest between all four, circa 1430.
 Oft told story of how Joan (soprano or mezzo-soprano) is called upon by heaven to save France from English invasion.
 Her dad, named Thibault (baritone) here, tries to discredit her at the King’s (tenor) coronation.
 The only difference here is she falls for a Burgundian knight named Lionel (baritone) and this leads to her downfall.

 ACT 1: Before the church at Domremy.
 (46 minutes)

-4, 8: The prelude has two good moments after a long bout of lyrical if seemingly derivative string music, the first is a patch of stormy Tchaikovsky symphonic music which will be repeated in the siege chorus later on in the act but which is followed immediately by the second and best: the jubilant introduction of Joan’s prayer * which will end the act and IS the best number in the entire opera, otherwise it is a serviceable dud consisting of patches of woodwinds moving about aimlessly and ornery brass outbursts on a bed of strings.
+0, 8: The prelude ** starts off with an introductory patch from the woodwinds which builds with a strong line in the strings (which returns), the next major section is a patch of stormy Tchaikovsky symphonic music which will be repeated in the siege chorus later on in the act but which is followed immediately by the best tune in the opera: the jubilant introduction of Joan’s prayer which will end the act and IS the best number in the entire opera, otherwise much of the woodwind and brass work can come off as musical joint connection work and even a bit ornery and misplaced.
 An aimless (and pointless) flute solo ends the proceedings.
 There is then an opening chorus of placid French peasant girls * and a patch of recitative for Joan’s father Thibault and her betrothed Raymond which becomes a rather uneventful trio with Joan and the two men already in her life (more to come).
 Although there are moments of orchestral fury (particularly in the violins) there isn’t really much to comment on other than plot forwarding.

 18: The peasants come on in a fury, Paris has been taken and Orleans is under siege *.
 It falls into the same category as the first chorus in Gotterdammerung.
 It tries desperately to be exciting, and is fast and furious, but otherwise falls miserably flat.